jyyulab/MICA/README.md

 #### Rerun a failed workflow on an IBM LSF cluster
 For a failed workflow, e.g., due to memory limit, MICA supports rerunning the workflow starting from the failed step with an input of the workflow ID using option `-r`.
-The default settings in the config file can be updated to increase the memory limit for the failed step.
+The default settings in the config file `config_cwlexec.json` may be updated to increase the memory limit for the failed step.

 `mica lsf
 -r c62fb0be-cdb0-4bf6-b17f-2758ac0b51d7